 - Mechanical disorders/stretching of the skin

-No specific gene has been isolated as the cause of stretch marks developing.
+No specific gene has been isolated as the cause of marks developing on the skin.
 However, stretch marks have been identified among identical twins, families and inherited genetic skin conditions.
 This suggests genetic predisposition, that certain individuals may have a greater tendency of developing stretch marks based on their genes.

 A hormonal imbalance can contribute to the development of stretch marks.
 A hormone called adrenocorticotrophic causes an increased rate of protein breakdown.
 In turn, this leads to less collagen and elastin fibres being produced.
-With less collagen and elastin, the skin is less flexible and resilient to withstand stretching, causing stretch marks.
+With less collagen and elastin, the skin is less flexible and resilient to withstand stretching, causing marks to form.

 This effect is similar to that caused by corticosteroids, which explains why patients on long-term use of the drug are more prone to developing stretch marks.